-Blog articles offer a direct and personal way for authors to reach their readers, but it’s not always easy to know which types of content will be effective in achieving that goal.
+Looking for blog post ideas for authors?
+Blog articles offer a direct and personal way for writers to reach their readers, but it’s not always easy to know which types of content will be effective in achieving that goal.
 Many authors publish blog content specific to their own books — sneak peeks, writing process updates, new release and deal announcements, contests, and so on — but what other content might be engaging and shareable?

 We’ve rounded up a list of blog post ideas for authors featuring examples of some of our strongest performing posts from the BookBub consumer blog.
 Whether your goal is to stay connected with readers between book launches or create fodder for mailing lists, these suggestions aim to be flexible, repeatable, and engaging.
 Happy blogging!

 1. A list of recommended books in your genre

 Readers are always looking to fill their to-be-read lists with new books, especially in the genres they know and love.
 As an author, your recommendations are held in especially high regard, so why not share a few suggestions with your readers?
 If you write mysteries, try rounding up a list of upcoming novels you’re excited to read this season, or your favorites from the past year.
 This allows you to refresh the list seasonally or annually.

 What worked for us: Our preview list of The Biggest World War II Historical Fiction Books Coming in 2018 was a strong performer in January.

 2. A collection of bookish memes your audience can relate to